Editor’s Note: This post has been updated with new links and content.

 It also helps you understand why improving your funnel could be better time spent than A/B testing.

-But most importantly, and when it comes to PPC traffic temperatures, take a good look at the call-to-actions/offers you’re currently using to attract conversions.
+But most importantly, and when it comes to PPC traffic temperatures, take a good look at the calls-to-action/offers you’re currently using to attract conversions.

-Is your lukewarm call-to-action being used for ice cold traffic?
-Make sure you test “lowering the threat” of your call-to-actions to see how it improves performance.
+Is your lukewarm call-to-action being used for ice-cold traffic?
+Make sure you test “lowering the threat” of your calls-to-action to see how it improves performance.